taunsquared/graphic-novel-thesis/ScientificDiagrams/05-MajorNeurotransmitters/DiagramDescription.md

 ### Ionotropic

 Ionotropic receptors are protein structures in the cell membrane that form an [ion channel pore](https://en.wikipedia.org/wiki/Ion_channel_pore).
 When a neurotransmitter binds to this receptor, the proteins create an opening for ions such as sodium (Na+), potassium (K+), calcium (Ca2+), and/or chloride (Cl-) to travel into or out of the cell.
-This movement of ions either
+This movement of ions cause graded potentials that either
-* [depolarizes](https://en.wikipedia.org/wiki/Depolarization) the cell, causes an excitatory response; or
+* [depolarizes](https://en.wikipedia.org/wiki/Depolarization) the cell, causing an excitatory response that makes it **more** likely that the cell will fire an action potential; or
-* [hyperpolarizes](https://en.wikipedia.org/wiki/Hyperpolarization_(biology)) the cell, causing an inhibitory response.
+* [hyperpolarizes](https://en.wikipedia.org/wiki/Hyperpolarization_(biology)) the cell, causing an inhibitory response that makes it **less** likely to fire an action potential.

-*Question: do ionotropic receptors ALWAYS cause an action potential, or do they also mediate graded potentials?*

 Ionotropic receptors are involved in signals between cells that require quick responses, as they open and shut quickly (on the order of milliseconds).
 Ionotropic receptors include:
 * [ionotropic glutamate receptors](https://en.wikipedia.org/wiki/Glutamate-gated_ion_channel_family),